A reasonable view of the Confederate Flag

 Even to this day, I admire General Lee for his integrity, leadership, demeanor and savvy.
 Those that know me can easily understand my affinity for the underdog.
 My business at Stealing Share is all about helping underdogs in a market steal share from the market leader.

-So how do I feel about the Confederate Battle Flag that flies in South Carolina?
+So how do I feel about the Confederate Flag that flies in South Carolina?
 Take it down and put it away in a museum or an historical reenactment.
 For me, it takes away from the historical battle flag as a historical symbol of a culture long gone.
 By trying to contemporize the symbol into something that reeks of racism.
 We can thank the Southern segregationists and the KKK for the rancor.
 In the 50s and 60s there is no defense of the racism that the flag now represents.
 It’s just wrong to fly it today.

-However, the Confederate Battle Flag belongs in museums and it belongs in the Lee Chapel at Washington and Lee University because in those places it is about history.
+However, the Confederate Flag belongs in museums and it belongs in the Lee Chapel at Washington and Lee University because in those places it is about history.
 (I wrote a blog chastising the University for removing the Battle Flags from the Lee Chapel.
 You can read it here)

 No one should be offended by their state.
-A pickup truck riding down the road with a Confederate battle flag bumper sticker is not telling the world that they are history buffs.
+A pickup truck riding down the road with a Confederate Flag bumper sticker is not telling the world that they are history buffs.
 We all know what it means (a redneck racist) and it is offensive to my sensibilities and our national precepts.

 There is a time and place for everything and states that cling to the Confederate Battle flag are out of time and in the wrong place.